viralkal/Bioinfo_python/README.md

 # Bioinfo_python
-Python coding for bioinformatics to perform translation of ID's and finding if a transcription factor exists for a given sequence.
+Python coding for bioinformatics to perform tasks like translation of ID's, finding if a transcription factor exists for a given sequence, making plots using pandas.